Atlantic campaign of 1806: Duckworth's cruise

-On 20 November 1805, the French squadron under Contre-Admiral Allemand encountered a British convoy off the Savage Islands.
+On 20 November 1805, Allemand's squadron encountered a British convoy off the Savage Islands.
 Allemand's squadron was on its return journey to France when he encountered the convoy, consisting of six merchant ships sailing from Britain to Gorée under the escort of the brig HMS Lark under Commander Frederick Langford.
-Langford gave orders for his convoy to scatter as the French approached, Lark turning northwards in search of Rear-Admiral Sir John Thomas Duckworth and the Cadiz squadron, reaching it on 26 November.
+Langford gave orders for his convoy to scatter as the French approached, Lark turning northwards in search of Rear-admiral Sir John Thomas Duckworth and the Cadiz squadron, reaching it on 26 November.
 Duckworth immediately sailed in pursuit of Allemand, leaving behind only two frigates to watch Cadiz in his absence.

 Sailing south from Cadiz, Duckworth's squadron reached Madeira on 5 December, passing Tenerife ten days later without sighting any French ships.
 Continuing south to the Cape Verde Islands, Duckworth reluctantly conceded that the French squadron had escaped and he retired northwards until he encountered Brisbane's reduced convoy on 23 December.
 Tracking the presumed course of Leissègues' ships, Duckworth continued northwards on a course that would intercept the French squadron.
 At 06:45 on 25 December, at 30°52′N 20°16′W, approximately 200 nmi northwest of the Canary Islands, lookouts in Duckworth's squadron spotted nine sails in the distance.
 As Allemand's squadron was estimated to have approximately nine ships, Duckworth initially believed that his enemy was Allemand, possibly accompanied by prizes captured on his cruise.
 However, as he closed with the French, it became clear that this was a different squadron altogether.
 In fact his target was Willaumez, and despite the French admiral's efforts, Duckworth was steadily gaining on him, the ships of the line HMS Superb, HMS Spencer and HMS Agamemnon outstripping the rest of the British squadron.